Purdue-CSUSB/CS-190-F2016/tutorials/source_control/online_hosting.md

 # GitHub
+Copyright 2015 Joseph Khawly

 ## Why would I use this?

-In CS, what matters most is what you make, so you want a place to store those things for friends and recruiters to see.
+In CS, the stuff that matters most is what you make, so you want a place to store those things for friends and recruiters to see.
 GitHub does just that.
-It serves as a portfolio of your work.
-Just make sure to include your URL on your resume (or wear [this t-shirt](https://github.myshopify.com/products/github-username-shirt) at hackathons and company recruiting days).
+Just make sure to include your URL on your resume (or wear [this t-shirt](https://github.myshopify.com/products/github-username-shirt) at hackathons and company recruiting days) so that people can find it.
 You can also search GitHub and find some great programs that you didn't even know you wanted, like [this](https://github.com/nvbn/thefuck).

 ## Student developer pack